gregorhunter/zbg/README.md

 	pip3 install matplotlib
 	pip3 install yfinance

-this may take a while
+this may take a while.

 next, go to your home directory and find your terminal configuration file. you're going to add a macro that lets you run the program on the command line.